AvramRobert/halfling/README.md

 > (t/get! (t/run crucial-maths))
 => 2
 ```
-By the magic of referential transparency, this leads to the same outcome as before.
+By the magic of referential transparency, this leads to the same outcome.

 ### Composition after execution
 Tasks maintain composability after execution.
-They return other tasks which contain
+Every time they get run, they return new tasks
-the result of those executions.
+containing the (possibly) future results.
 However, because they are computed lazily, it means that if you've
 executed a task and composed new things into it, you'll have to execute it again in order to force the compositions.

 Example: